soheilmohajer-code/soheilmohajer-code/README.md

 ## 👨‍💻 About Me

 Hi!
 I'm **Soheil Mohajer**, a passionate **Android Developer** and **Computer Engineering student**.
-I'm one of the **co-founders of Zenitra**, where we focus on building modern, scalable, and high-quality software products.
+I'm one of the **co-founders of Zenithra**, where we focus on building modern, scalable, and high-quality software products.

 ---